Jebel Irhoud: Human remains

+The site is most famous for its hominin fossils, and since its discovery, twenty-two hominin fossil remains have been found at Jebel Irhoud.
+When first discovered, they were interpreted as Neanderthal remains.
+Since then, they have also been suggested as being an early form of H. sapiens that interbred with Neanderthals, or they represented a different late-surviving archaic population in Africa.
+Recent research disputes these claims, concluding that the Jebel Irhoud hominin remains represent an early form of the H. sapiens clade, present during the Middle Pleistocene.

-The site is particularly noted for the hominin fossils found there.
-Ennouchi discovered a skull that he termed Irhoud 1.
+Ennouchi discovered a skull that he named Irhoud 1.
 It is now on display in the Rabat Archaeological Museum.
-He discovered part of another skull, designated Irhoud 2, the following year and subsequently uncovered the lower mandible of a child, designated Irhoud 3.
-Tixier's excavation found 1,267 recorded objects including skulls, a humerus designated Irhoud 4, and a hip bone recorded as Irhoud 5.
+The following year, he discovered part of another skull, designated Irhoud 2, and subsequently uncovered the lower mandible of a child, designated Irhoud 3.
+Tixier's excavation found a humerus designated Irhoud 4, and a hip bone recorded as Irhoud 5.

-Further excavations were carried out by American researchers during the 1990s as well as by a team led by Jean-Jacques Hublin from 2004.
-Animal remains found at the site have enabled the ancient ecology of the area to be reconstructed.
-It was quite different to the present and probably represented a dry, open, and perhaps, steppe-like environment roamed by equids, bovids, gazelles, rhinoceros, and various predators.